Old Greenville County Courthouse – Greenville, South Carolina

 The old Greenville County Courthouse is located in downtown Greenville.
 The only example of Beaux Arts architecture in Greenville County, it was built in 1918 and served as the county’s main courthouse until 1950.

 This was the fourth courthouse to serve Greenville County.
-In 1950, the current Greenville County Courthouse was relocated to its present location on East North Street.
+In 1950, the current Greenville County Courthouse was built on its present location on East North Street.
 The old courthouse continued to serve the Family Court until 1991.
 Today it houses a variety of business and was added to the National Register of Historic Places in 1994.

 In 1947, this courthouse was the site of the Willie Earle trial which proved to be an important turning point in race relations in South Carolina.
 Earle, who was young and black, was arrested for killing a white taxi driver.
 While awaiting trial, 31 white men kidnapped him from his jail cell and murdered him.